-Professor Tom Devine puts it succinctly in his history of Scotland: “The difficulties of ruling Scotland from Westminster soon became apparent in the latter stages of James VI’s reign – and even more so during that of his successor, Charles I, when they were instrumental in provoking the crisis that led to the outbreak of the Civil War.
-Union was enforced between 1652 and 1660 by Oliver Cromwell, but at the Restoration of 1660 and the return of Charles II it was dissolved, to the relief of the majority in both countries.”
+Professor Tom Devine puts it succinctly in his history of Scotland: “The difficulties of ruling Scotland from Westminster soon became apparent in the latter stages of James VI’s reign – a Union was enforced between 1652 and 1660 by Oliver Cromwell, but at the Restoration of 1660 and the return of Charles II it was dissolved, to the relief of the majority in both countries.”

 The second weakness for Scotland lay in its harvest.
 We depended on a good crop.
 A bad harvest meant buying food from others, hence the need to find new avenues of trade and barter.
 The Damien Scheme was an attempt to alleviate that predicament.
-Faced with the proposal of a union the population was still susceptible to tales of the devastating famines of the 1690s when food prices rocketed way out of the pockets of ordinary folk.
+To some a union seemed an okay proposition for trade.

-Also several landed estates were devoted to producing substantial quantities of grain for export not for internal consumption.
+It didn’t help matters that several landed estates were devoted to producing substantial quantities of grain for export, not for internal consumption.
 Scotland could easily feed itself, but our economy was not organised to do that.

 An alien Act